 Ropes are produced in several different ways depending on what they are intended for and which properties need to be enhanced or maintained.
 The two main types are twisted rope and braided rope.

-Twisted ropes are created by first twisting individual fibers into strands and then twisting the strands together in the opposite direction, using 3, 4 or even 12 strands.
+Twisted ropes are created by first twisting individual fibres into strands and then twisting the strands together in the opposite direction, using 3, 4 or even 12 strands.
 How strongly the individual strands are twisted gives the rope its individual characteristics.

-Polyamide (PA), nylon
+Polyamide (PA) or nylon ropes

-Polyamide ropes, on the other hand, are not so suitable as water greatly reduces their strength.
+Polyamide ropes, on the other hand, are not the most suitable as water greatly reduces their strength.
 After contact with water, a PA rope draws a considerable amount of moisture into its structures and the rope strength decreases dramatically.
 Even an increase of about 6% in weight will reduce the strength of such a rope by a third!

 It is clear that polyamide (nylon) ropes are not very suitable for sailing due to exposure to both saltwater and freshwater.
 They are produced much less than the others and are used almost exclusively for mooring and anchoring ropes, where they must be considerably oversized.

-What to do with ropes?
+What not to do with ropes?